 Marlon Brando and Robert De Niro are the only two actors to ever win separate Oscars for playing the same character.
-Brando won Best Actor for The Godfather (1972) and De Niro won Best Supporting Actor for this movie, both in the role of Vito Corleone.
+Brando won Best Actor for The Godfather (1972) and De Niro won Best Actor in a Supporting Role for this movie, both in the role of Vito Corleone.

 Originally, the actors in the flashback scenes wore pants with zippers.
 One of the musicians pointed out that the zipper had not been invented at that time, so some scenes had to be re-shot with button-fly trousers.